Ardakilic/euromessage-php/README.md

 Euromessage-PHP
 --------

-This PHP library helps you to create memberDatas, add them to specific lists or unsubscribe them to [Euromessage](https://www.euromsg.com/).
+This PHP library helps you to create member data, add them to specific lists or delete them, and update preferences of members on [Euromessage](https://www.euromsg.com/).

 This client uses the Euromessage's REST API, and you can set the endpoints if you want from configuration.